tkcoding/StockPortfolioBuilder/README.md

 # StockPortfolioBuilder
-Automate portfolio analysis and information
+Automate portfolio analysis and information.
 - Create Yahoo finance or any needed financial data pulling
 - Add on scraping if needed
 - Create analytics view of all stock with basic function like current PNL (Profit n Loss)